Pavankumarmanagoli/Azure-Multi-Modal-Compliance-Orchestrator/README.md

-# Azure Multi-Modal Compliance Orchestration Engine (LangGraph + LangSmith)
+# Azure Multi-Modal Compliance Orchestrator

  **From hours of manual video audits → seconds of automated intelligence**